Leader-board/OA-and-Interviews/Online Assessments.md

 test cases, and there is little information on how they actually grade your solution.

 **Note for JP Morgan**: you'll be told that there would be some coding questions, some video and some "behavioural" questions.
 The "behavioural" ones are just survey-like questions and not something to be bothered with.
 Now, for the coding questions.
 You'll be given (usually) a LeetCode easy and a LeetCode Medium.
 Immediately after completing each question, you'll be asked to respond on video, how you solved the problem and what you'd do given more time (basically explaining your thought process).
-This is the "video" portion of the test - there are any "traditional" video questions to answer.
+This is the "video" portion of the test - there aren't any "traditional" video questions to answer.

 It should be noted that the above covers only algorithmic-style questions; in rare cases you may be given a more specialised form of the